Kim Smith-Whitley, MD

 She received the 2010 Blockley-Osler Award for excellence in teaching clinical medicine at the bedside.

-George Washington University School of Medicine, Washington, DC
+MD - George Washington University School of Medicine, Washington, DC

 Children's National Medical Center, Washington, DC